utkarshprat/Basic-Data-Analysis-Tool-/README.md

     •   Error: File not found: Make sure the file path is correct and the file exists.
     •   Error while generating histogram: Ensure that the selected CSV file contains numeric data for plotting

+This README is designed to help users easily understand how to set up and use the tool.

     Sample Images-